kingcean/blog-web/blog/2025/sse/README.md

 An SSE request result is usually a series of instances of this type, which can notify external events for business use.
 However, as mentioned earlier, the information from the server is essentially a string transmitted in chunks.

 Using the `fetch` interface's return value, we can obtain a reader instance from its `body` content stream.
 Then, in a loop, we continuously call the reader's `read` method to check whether the stream is complete and retrieve the current value.
 This value needs to be converted into a final string using a decoder, requiring a `TextDecoder` string decoder.
-Ideally, each read value should be an SSE message item, but to be safe, we store the read strings and check whether they contain single or multiple message items.
+Ideally, each read value should be an SSE record item, but to be safe, we store the read strings and check whether they contain single or multiple record items.

 The SSE specification defines that items are separated by two consecutive `\n` newline characters (`\n\n`).
 Therefore, we can use this as a keyword for splitting.
 When complete items are extracted from the cache, the previously implemented `ServerSentEventItem` class can be used to parse them and trigger corresponding events.